tibuski/jira/README.md

 * `JIRA_NODE_ID` keeps clustering table clean.

 ### Starting the containers
+1. Rename docker-compose.yml.example to docker-compose.yml
-1. Edit the `x-anchors` in docker compose to adapt to your needs
+2. Edit the `x-anchors` in docker compose-compose.yml to adapt to your needs.
-2. Run the following command to start the containers:
+3. Run the following command to start the containers:
    ```bash
    docker compose up -d && docker compose logs -f
    ```